vikashkrsingh1003/HTML-AND-CSS/notes.md

 Action Attribute -> it used for rendering the page like when we sign up then we open the login page hmm ye cheez action duara kr sakte hai

-<a> anger tag -> are used for link the multiple pages
+<a> anchorr tag -> are used for link the multiple pages
 anger tag are used any inside the tags

 ########################################################